§ 5-53.1-3. Certain persons exempted.

-(13) Churches or recognized denominations and religious organizations, societies and institutions operated, supervised or controlled by a religious organization or society which solicit from other than their own membership.
-Institutions indirectly or affiliated with but which are not operated, supervised or controlled by any religious organizations or religious society which own, maintain and operate homes for the aged, orphanages and homes for unwed mothers.
+(13) Churches or recognized denominations and religious organizations, societies, and institutions operated, supervised, or controlled by a religious organization or society that solicit from other than their own membership.
+Institutions indirectly or affiliated with but that are not operated, supervised, or controlled by any religious organizations or religious society that own, maintain, and operate homes for the aged, orphanages, and homes for unwed mothers.

 (14) Volunteer fire and rescue associations.

 (15) Land trusts duly organized under the laws of this state.